zorkzou/Molden2AIM/README.md

 Version 4.0.1 (06/11/2016).

 1. Supports `[PSEUDO]` data block of MOLDEN.
-2. WFX: computs spin multiplicity if the number of alpha and beta electrons are known.
+2. WFX: computs spin multiplicity if the numbers of alpha and beta electrons are known.

 Version 4.0.0 (06/02/2016).